 How do you get your money out?

 When you take money out of your RDSP, you can use it for anything that you want.
 But…there are a couple of very important things you need to remember, including the “10 Year Rule”!

 - If you receive a federal government grant or bond, there is a “holdback period” of 10 years from the year of the last federal contribution.
 The proportional repayment rule means that for each $1 withdrawn from an RDSP, you will lose $3 of any grants or bonds paid into the plan in the previous 10 years as they will need to be repaid to the government.

 - If the federal government contributed more to your RDSP than you (and your family and friends) did, then you can withdraw a limited amount in one year.
 This is either the money in your RDSP divided by the number of years before you turn 83, or 10% of the amount in the plan per year.

 - You must begin to receive money from your RDSP starting at the age of 60.
-HOWEVER, you can take one-off payments or start regular payments at any age.
+However, you can take one-off payments or start regular payments at any age.
+These withdrawals are dependent on the rules of the financial institution that you have your RDSP with.